-- to look in more detail at the nature and location of new housing.
-The Council has three main objectives: - to channel development in accordance with the Plan's key structuring policies (i.e. Policy 1, Metropolitan Green Belt; Policy 2, Settlement Strategy); - (ii) to encourage the provision of a wide range of housing types, with particular emphasis given to the meeting of local housing needs; - (iii) to achieve a high standard of housing design and layout, and protect areas of special character (see Policies 70 and 85, and Project 6). - 3.23 In response to these objectives, Policies 4, 5 and 6 provide guidance on housing in towns, specified settlements and Green Belt settlements.
+- (i) to channel development in accordance with the Plan's key structuring policies (i.e. Policy 1, Metropolitan Green Belt; Policy 2, Settlement Strategy); - to encourage the provision of a wide range of housing types, with particular emphasis given to the meeting of local housing needs; - (iii) to achieve a high standard of housing design and layout, and protect areas of special character (see Policies 70 and 85, and Project 6).

+3.23 In response to these objectives, Policies 4, 5 and 6 provide guidance on housing in towns, specified settlements and Green Belt settlements.
 Policies 7A and 8 are concerned with affordable housing schemes to meet local housing needs in urban and rural areas.
-Most housing development will be in towns and specified settlements excluded from the Green Belt. - 3.24 More detailed guidance on the design and layout of new housing is contained in Policy 70.
+Most housing development will be in towns and specified settlements excluded from the Green Belt.

+3.24 More detailed guidance on the design and layout of new housing is contained in Policy 70.
 Average housing densities may be reduced as a consequence of applying this policy.
-The Council is also concerned to ensure that the cumulative impact of housing schemes does not harm the character and amenity of existing residential areas. - 3.25 There continues to be a need for more small dwellings because most of the future growth of households will contain only one or two people.
+The Council is also concerned to ensure that the cumulative impact of housing schemes does not harm the character and amenity of existing residential areas.

+3.25 There continues to be a need for more small dwellings because most of the future growth of households will contain only one or two people.
 However, there is also a need to encourage the construction of larger family houses on appropriate sites in order to meet market demand for a wide range of house types.